-The next meeting of the GHI

-Board will be on Thursday, July 11.

-GREENBELT NEWS REVIEW

-GREENBELT NEWS REVIEW

-AN INDEPENDENT NEWSPAPER

-Editor: Mary Lou Williamson, 474-4906

-Associate Editor: Sandra Barnes, 474-5310

-STAFF

-Alexander Barnes, Sandra Barnes, Virginia Beauchamp, Linda Braun, Miriam Cornelius, Judy Goldstein, Bess Halperin, Marion Harrison, Bernice Kastner, Sid Kastner, Martha Kaufman, Barbara Lane, Sue Lange, Dorothy Lauber, Lawrence Levine, Barbara Likowski, Jane Main, Paula Mask, Bob McGee, Roberta McNamara, Jim O'Sullivan, Pauline Pritzker, Al Skolnik, Elaine Skolnik, Ottille Van Allen.

-Business Manager: Adele Mund, Springhill Lake Circulation: Barbara Clawson, 474-4541, Circulation Manager: Virginia Niland, 345-7925.

-Published every Thursday by Greenbelt Cooperative Publishing Assa., Inc. BOARD OF DIRECTORS

-Pres., Al Skolnik; Vice Pres., Jim O'Sullivan; Secy., Barbara Likowski; Treas., Sandra Barnes, Sid Kastner,

-MAIL SUBSCRIPTIONS: \$8.00 per year.
-Advertising and news articles may be mailed (Box 68, Greenbelt); deposited in our box at the Twin Pines Office or delivered to the editorial office in the basement of 15 Parkway 1474-14311, open after 8 p.m.
-Tuesday, Deadline is 10 p.m. on Tuesday.

-Volume 37, Number 33

-Wednesday, July 3, 1974
+SHL 'Awards Springhill Lake Mitchellville.
+She is the daughter GREENBELT NEWS REVIEW AN INDEPENDENT NEWSPAPER Editor: Mary Lou Williamson, 474-4906 Associate Editor: Sandra Burnes 474-5310 STAFF Associate Editors, Sandra Barnes, 474-5310 Ale Nander Barnes, Sandra Barnes, Virginia Beauchamp, Linda Braun, Mirram Cornelius, Judy Goldstein, Bess Halperin, Marion Harrison, Bernice Kastner, Sid Kastner, Martha, Kaufman, Barbara Lane, Sue Lange, Dorothy Lauber, Lawrence Levine, Barbara Likowski, Jane Main, Paula Mask, Bob McGee, Roberta-McNamara, Jim O'Sullivan, Pauline Pritzker, Al Skolnik, Elaine Skolnik, Otilile Van Allen, Elaine Skolnik, Otilile Van Allen, Springhill Lake Circulation: Barbara Clawson, 474-4541, Circulation Mnanger: Virginia Niland, 345-7925.
+Published every Thursday by Greenbelt Cooperative Publishing Assa., Inc. BOARD OF DIRECTORS Pres., Al Skolnik; Vice Pres., Jim O'Sullivan; Secy., Barbara Likowski; Treas., Sandra Barnes, Sid Kaatner.
+MAIL SUBSCRIPTIONS: 38.00 per year.
+Advertising and news articles may be united (Rox 68, Greenbelt); deposited in our box at the Twin Pines Off.ce: or delivered to the editorial office in the basement of 15 Parkway (171-1131), open after 8 p.m.
+Tuesday.
+Deadline is 10 p.m. on Tuesday.
+Volume 37, Number 33 🕝 Wednesday, July 3, 1974 audacity, perserverance,, and verve have paid off.

-Council Praised Again

-For the second time within two months, the city council's audacity, perserverance,, and verve have paid off.
 Through its personal intervention, council has been successful in persuading State officials to reverse earlier adverse decisions to Greenbelt.

-The first occasion was an appeal in April to the Governor's Commission on Law Enforcement and the Administration of Justice for full Federal funding of the Greenbelt CARES program.
-The city's arguments were sufficiently convincing to secure another \$13,140 in grant money (equivalent to 2+ cents on the tax
+Commission on Law Enforcement and the Administration of Justice for full Federal funding of the Greenbelt CARES program.
+The city's arguments were sufficiently convincing to secure another \$13,140 in grant money (equivalent to 2+ cents on the tax The second occasion was last week's trip to Baltimore to persewer moratorium.

-The second occasion was last week's trip to Baltimore to persuade the State Department of Health and Mental Hygiene to approve a sewer connection for the proposed Springhill Lake Recreation Center.
-Again the city was successful when they pointed out how the need for the facility merited an exception to the sewer moratorium.

 On other occasions the council has not hesitated to make its physical presence felt.
-Included, for example, have been trips to Annapolis, Baltimore, Upper Marlboro, and Hyattsville on the shifting of the METRO station, on municipal tax differential legislation, and on the Greenbriar sewage treatment plant,
+Included, for example, have been trips to Annapolis, Baltimore, Upper Marlboro, and Hyattsville on the shifting of the METRO station, on municipal tax differential legislation, and on the Greenbriar sewage treatment plant.
 While not always successful, the council is fast building up a reputation as a political body that carries a lot of clout.
 When Greenbelt talks, people listen.
 And a great part of this is attributable to the willingness of council members along with the city manager and his staff to travel that extra mile, to make that extra personal contact, and to deliver that extra statement.

-"Her Own Worst Enemy" To the Editor:

-I was indeed sorry to see that the unfortunate Miss Greenbelt contest has now been extended to include even younger girls.
-How trivial indeed are the imaginations of the sponsors, who will take that marvelous being, a human, and assume that with all those glorious potenialities for creativity, for generosity, for abstract thinking and insist that the most important qualities to be found in young women are big bosoms, shapely legs, flashing smiles, "personality", and specious talents.

-Woman has always been her own worst enemy.
-Those misguided women who sponsor this contest are unable to see that so long as the qualities desired in a "Miss Greenbelt" are held up as the most desirable for young female adults to have, then women will continue to receive less pay for their work, to get fewer promotions, not to be able to use their talents in other than traditional lines.

-We hear too much about chauvinist male pigs, as if they were the great enemy.
-It is the woman who unthinkingly accepts herself as a lesser creater whose greatest role is to be a sex partner and mother both of which achievements she shares with other animals - who is the greater problem.

-If these strictures seem too strong, may I point out that the prize for the "talent" the City Council was told this contest involves is a scholarship - that is the term, "scholarship", itself ridiculous - at a school for modeling.
+Bialik Anniversary JCC I was indeed sorry to see that the unfortunate Miss Greenbelt contest even younger girls.
+How trivial indeed are the imaginations of the sponsors, who will take that marelous being, a human, and assume that with all those glorious potenialities for creativity, for generosity, for abstract thinking and insist that the most important qualities to be found in young women are big bosoms, shapely legs, flashing smiles, Woman has always been her own worst enemy.
+Those misguided women who sponsor this contest are unable to see that so long as the qualities desired in a "Miss Greenelt" are held up as the most desirable for young female adults to have, then women will continue to get fewer promotions, not to be able to use their talents in other inist male pigs, as if they were the unthinkingly accepts herself as a lesser creater whose greatest role is to be a sex partner and mother both of which achievements she shares with other animals - who is the greater problem.
+If these strictures seem too strong, may I point out that the prize for the "talent" the City Council was told this contest involves is a scholarship - that is the term, a school for modeling.
+Katherine Keene Thanks To the Editor:

-Katherine Keene

-Thanks

-To the Editor: